 The values in EARNWEEK are in dollars, with no implied decimal places; a value of 500 means that the respondent earned five hundred dollars per week before deductions.
 Amounts are expressed as they were reported to the interviewer; users must adjust for inflation using Consumer Price Index adjustment factors.
 Researchers should use the EARNWT weight with this variable.

 EARNWEEK is one of the Outgoing Rotation/Earner Study questions.

 Apart from the effects of inflation, this variable is comparable over time.

 EARNWEEK as provided by IPUMS has 2 decimal places.
 Users should note that EARNWEEK originally had no implied decimals in any ASEC samples, nor in non-ASEC samples from 1982-1993.
 There are 2 implied decimals in non-ASEC samples for EARNWEEK.
 Command files provided by IPUMS divide EARNWEEK by 100 in samples without implied decimals to harmonize the difference, so no further adjustment is necessary.

 Information about weekly earnings was collected beginning in 1982, as part of a series of questions about usual weekly and hourly earnings.
 The Census Bureau reports that the results in the CPS public use files for this data series included errors for ASEC files prior to 1989.
-As a result, these variables are only available through IPUMS CPS from 1989 forward.
+As a result, these variables are only available in ASEC data through IPUMS CPS from 1989 forward.
 Monthly data is available from 1982 forward.